thejerrybao/thejerrybao.github.io/projects.md

 ### House of Cards: Multiplayer Deck [[repo](https://github.com/thejerrybao/houseofcards)]
 *Ruby on Rails*
->Creating an app that allows multiple players play with any number of decks, as if they were physically present at the same table.
+>Created an API that allowed users to play with any number of decks together.

 >In progress.

 ### Black Cleaver: Bill Splitter [[repo](https://github.com/thejerrybao/blackcleaver)]
 *Python (Django), Venmo API*
->Built an app that easily lets parties split restaurant bills using Venmo.
-Allows the person paying for the bill for everyone to mass charge users with Venmo using the Venmo API.
+>Built an app that easily allows parties to split restaurant bills, enabling one person to mass charge users with Venmo using the Venmo API.

 >Currently being reworked.